markdeloura/BrowserQuest/client/README.md

 ### Development

 Running the local development environment is easy.
-Just run `yarn watch:client` and a browser window will open.
+Just run `npm run watch:client` and a browser window will open.

 To configure the port your local dev server runs on, just change the environment variable `PORT` to your desired port.

 ### Serving for production

-Just run `yarn build:client` and copy your `dist/client` directory to your webservers root.
+Just run `npm run build:client` and copy your `dist/client` directory to your webservers root.